-I did the third section of the Coastal Path which starts in Llanes, a traditional fishing port that is still thriving.
-It’s worth exploring in itself, especially the surviving town walls which dates back 800 years!
+I did the third section of the Coastal Path.
+It starts in Llanes, a traditional fishing port that is still thriving.
+It’s worth exploring in itself.
+Of special note is the surviving town walls which date back 800 years!

 After watching the players move, it was time to get active!
 My legs quickly warmed up with an uphill ride up to the cliffs of Paseo de San Pedro.
 Within 5 minutes of cycling, you are treated to views like this:

-Paseo de San Pedro is where the coastal pathway really starts, with a grassy walkway on top of a cliff with stunning views in every direction:
+Paseo de San Pedro is where the coastal pathway really starts.
+There’s a grassy walkway on top of a cliff with stunning views in every direction:

-Normally these would be enough to get me grumbling under my breath, I was so in awe of the landscape that I happily puffed up each hill, just to go back down again, then up again!
+Normally these would be enough to get me grumbling under my breath.
+But I was so in awe of the landscape that I happily puffed up each hill.
+Just to go back down again, then up again.

 Despite the route being the same path as the Northern Camino, we saw few pilgrims.
-Perhaps it was because of the time of day, or because the Northern Camino is less popular than its southern counterpart.
+Perhaps it was because of the time of day.
+Or because the Northern Camino is less popular than its southern counterpart, the French Way of which I walked the last 100 km.
 Regardless, I was more than happy to have it more or less to myself!

 Know Before You Walk or Cycle the Coastal Route in Asturias:

-- It’s divided into 5 stages, making it more manageable for those who are walking it.
+- The route is divided into 5 stages.
+That makes it more manageable if you’re walking it.

-- There’s also train service so you have the option of just walking or cycling it one way, then taking the train back to the starting point.
+- There’s also a train service.
+That gives you have the option of just walking or cycling it one way.
+Then you can take the train back to the starting point.

 - Read more about what to see and do in Asturias from Claudia on assignment for Thinking Nomads.

 - At the end of your cycling trip, be sure to try Asturias’ famous cider!
-It’s poured from high above to aerate it and only in small amounts.
+The cider is poured from high above.
+To aerate it.
+And only in small amounts.
 The idea is to drink it quickly – don’t let it sit, or everyone will know that you’re a tourist.
 Don’t worry, you can go back for seconds or thirds.
 In fact, it’s expected!